Last Updated on: by

 - In cross-section, each microtubule appears to have a dense wall of 6 nm thickness and light or hollow center.
 In cross-section, the wall of a microtubule is made up of 13 globular subunits, called protofilaments, about 4 to 5 nm in diameter.

-- Chemically, microtubules are composed of two kinds of protein subunits: α-tubulin (tubulin A) and β-tubulin (tubulin B), each of M.W.
+- Chemically, they are composed of two kinds of protein subunits: α-tubulin (tubulin A) and β-tubulin (tubulin B), each of M.W.
 55,000 daltons.

 - The wall of a microtubule is made up of a helical array of repeating α and β tubulin subunits.